Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

     > Notes:
       > - If you have _Owner_ role only in a given resource group (as opposed to in the whole subscription), just use that resource group instead of creating a new one.
       > - If someone already provisioned a demo with the same name in your subscription, change `demoBaseName` parameter to a unique value.
+      > - The `./mlops/bicep/open_sandbox_setup.bicep` bicep script is a _one-off_ script that you will need to run just once.
+If you want to add a silo to an already existing setup, just run the `./mlops/bicep/modules/silos/open_internal_blob.bicep` script on its own, following the usage instructions in the docstring.
+This script can be called repeatedly to add more silos.

 ## Launch the demo experiment